ronisaha/php-esc-pos/README.md

 ESC/POS command SDK in PHP
 ==========================

+**Note:** This library is no longer being maintained.
+I'm not responding to issues or pull requests, since I don't use this project anymore and don't have time to work on it.
+Please feel free to fork it if you want to continue development on it.
+Or you can use [this](https://github.com/mike42/escpos-php) library instead.

 This library implements a subset of Epson's ESC/POS protocol for thermal receipt printers.
 It allows you to print receipts with basic formatting, cutting, and barcode printing on a compatible printer.

 It is intended for **Epson TM-T70** model, But other printers, produced by Epson or other vendors use the same standard, may also work.